Students tell me they don’t write.

 This has got to change.

-To make that happen, I’ve partnered with Jennifer Williams to create a series of Grammar in Context units for sixth through 12th grades.
+To make that happen, I’ve partnered with Jennifer Williams to create a series of Grammar Conversations units for sixth through 12th grades.
 As we work on the unit, I’ve created a series of email professional development to help you change your mindset — your paradigm — of how grammar should be taught.

 - Toss out the worksheets.